tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_find_open_source_project.md

 To break into API documentation, you need to start thinking about API documentation samples in your portfolio.
 Your portfolio is key to [getting a job in API documentation](jobapis.html).
 Without a portfolio that contains compelling API documentation samples, it will be extremely difficult to get a job in API documentation.

-Here's the situation you want to avoid.
+* TOC
+{:toc}

+## Avoiding a catch-22

 Let's assume you don't have any experience in API documentation, but you're trying to get a API documentation job.
 Employers will be willing to overlook experience if you can demonstrate API documentation writing samples.
 But how will you get API doc writing samples without an API doc job?
+And without API doc samples, how can you get an API doc job?
+This can seem like an impossible situation.

-It's simple: you create these API doc samples through open source projects that you contribute to.
+Getting around this catch-22 is simple: you create these API doc samples through open source projects that you contribute to.
 This is where the activities in this course become important.

 Rather than simply completing modules and tracking your progress toward the course's completion, I've included activities here that will actually help build up your portfolio with API documentation samples, helping you progress to the goal of either obtaining an API documentation job or hitting a home run on an API doc project in your current role.